modular-network/ethereum-libraries/ERC20Lib/README.md

 #### Manual install:

 This process will allow you to both link your contract to the current on-chain library as well as deploy it in your local environment for development.
 The ERC20Lib uses the BasicMathLib as a lower level library so you must go through the install of that library first.
-If you do not have [BasicMathLib in your project please start there] (https://github.com/Majoolr/ethereum-libraries/tree/master/BasicMathLib "BasicMathLib link") and then come back.
+If you do not have [BasicMathLib in your project please start there](https://github.com/Majoolr/ethereum-libraries/tree/master/BasicMathLib "BasicMathLib link") and then come back.

 1. [Install BasicMathLib](https://github.com/Majoolr/ethereum-libraries/tree/master/BasicMathLib "BasicMathLib link") .
 2. Place the ERC20Lib.sol file in your truffle `contracts/` directory.